Home About Portfolio Resume Contact

 MDM-first provisioning over manual configuration

-Rather than documenting a manual setup checklist, I prioritized implementing MDM (JAMF for macOS, Intune via Entra ID for Windows) so that device configuration, security policy enforcement, and software deployment happened automatically at enrollment.
-The upfront implementation cost was higher, but it eliminated human error from every future provisioning event and made the program scalable without adding headcount.
+Rather than documenting a manual setup checklist, I partnered with an MDM vendor to implement Addigy for macOS and Microsoft Intune for Windows — so device configuration, security policy enforcement, and software deployment happened automatically at enrollment.
+The upfront vendor partnership cost was higher, but it eliminated human error from every future provisioning event and made the program scalable without adding headcount.

-TRAILS was primarily a macOS environment.
-Connecting procurement through Apple Business Manager meant new devices could be automatically enrolled in MDM out of the box — no physical access required.
-This decision directly enabled remote onboarding at scale, which was non-negotiable for a distributed workforce.
+I set up Apple Business Manager myself, connecting procurement so that new macOS devices could be automatically enrolled in Addigy out of the box with no physical access required.
+This directly enabled zero-touch remote onboarding at scale — non-negotiable for a distributed workforce spread across the country.

 Sequencing: security controls before full lifecycle scope